virtual/hugo-static-satinflame/content/blog/elizabeth-city-state-university-web-redesign.md

-In 2015, I worked with [Vayakone Sphabmixay from SAX, Inc.](http://www.saxproductions.com/vayakone-sphabmixay/) implementing their redesign for Elizabeth City State University in North Carolina.
+In 2015, I worked with [Vayakone Sphabmixay from the Sax Agency](https://thesaxagency.com/vayakone-sphabmixay/) implementing their redesign for Elizabeth City State University in North Carolina.
 There were many creative design pieces that presented fun challenges for implementing in a responsive environment.

 ## Historical Year Timeline